dcSpark/allowedlist-service/README.md

 ## Purpose of this project
-The purpose of this micro service is to cache price from cryptocompare that can be queried by the cardano-backend service.
+The purpose of this micro service is to provide a list of addresses that are allowed to use the bridge in Milkomeda.

 # Requirements
-You will need the API key.
-You will need to ask for it.
+If you want to add an address you will have the edit the `allowedList.ts` file and restart the service.

 ## Building